wmaier/rparse/README.rst

 =======

 The code is released under the GNU General Public Licence (GPL) 2.0 or higher.
-The license text can be found in the file license.txt.
-The release include a copy of the library jgrapht, which is licensed under the GNU Lesser General Public License (LGPL) 2.1.
-The full license texts of the GPL 2.0 and the LGPL 2.1 can be found at http://www.gnu.org/licenses/gpl-2.0 and http://www.gnu.org/licenses/old-licenses/lgpl-2.1.
+The release include a copy of the library *jgrapht*, which is licensed under the GNU Lesser General Public License (LGPL) 2.1.
+The full license texts of the GPL 2.0 and the LGPL 2.1 can be found at
+http://www.gnu.org/licenses/gpl-2.0 and
+http://www.gnu.org/licenses/old-licenses/lgpl-2.1.